the-lstv/Akeno/README.md

 Akeno offers a full-featured command line interface that you can use to control the server on runtime, see stats, manage apps, or interact with its API.

 ## Examples
-### 1 - Creating a simple web app (minimal example, 4 steps)
+- ### Creating a simple web app (minimal example, 4 steps)
-1. Create a new directory for your app
+1. Create a new directory for your app in a directory defined in your config
-   (make sure it is included in your main (or imported) config file under `web > locations` - for entries that end with `/*`, all sub-directories will be automatically detected, eg. if you make your directory under `/www/content/web/` (added by default), you do **not** need to add an entry to the config each time you make a new app - they will be simply automatically added as long as there is an app.conf file in them)
 2. Create an `app.conf` file and an `index.html` file
-3. Place this basic config:
+3. Place this in app.conf:
    ```
    server {
      domains: your.domain.name, ...;
    }
    ```
-   (Of course, replacing the value with the actual domain names you want your website/app to live on.
-Wildcards are supported - `example.*`, `*.example.com`, `*.*.example.*` or `*-example.com` will all work, including just `*`.
-Additionally, to include an unlimited count of domain levels, use `**.example.com` to match both `a.example.com` and `b.a.example.com` and so on.)
-4. Restart akeno<br>
+4. Restart akeno (either `akeno relodad --web` or `akeno restart` for full reload)<br>
 And, done!
 Your app is now accessible from the domains you have entered, as long as they are pointing to your server's IP.
+No further configuration needed.

 <br>

-### 2 - Say hello to the builtin pre-processor
+### 2 - Say hello to the builtin custom dynamic syntax
 Tired of the repetetive and long HTML templates?
 How about doing it the Akeno way instead!<br>
 Let's say that you want to make a simple site with a title, favicon and a font from Google fonts, and a script:
 ```html